 Split testing (also known as A/B testing) is a method that gathers data to help your campaigns perform more effectively.
-There are many ways to split test, including on your website, on platforms like Google Ads, and on Amazon.
+There are many ways to do this, including split testing on your website, on platforms like Google Ads, and split testing on Amazon.
 In this article, let’s discuss how to split test Facebook Ads, both using Facebook Ad Manager and an alternative (and perhaps cheaper!) method using PickFu. … Continue reading

 When you create a PickFu poll, you have the option to poll your own audience or pose the question to the PickFu panel, a pool of respondents that span many demographic, geographic, and behavioral categories.
 So which should you choose?
 Let’s discuss the differences. … Continue reading